 Fold over the sides of the paper to cover the sides and make sure it sticks well.

 Once dry double check all the edges and add extra mod podge if needed.

 Using scissors trim off the edges of the paper and touch up the paint if necessary.

+Decorating the skis for Christmas is the funnest part.
 If you decide to place your skiis in a criss cross pattern.
-Cross them to see where you want the cross position to be.
-I chose mine to fit a small wreath or maybe a farmhouse sign.
+Cross them to see where you want the cross position to be, making sure they are set wide enough at the bottom to be stable.

-Hubs predrilled them and then put them together with a nut and bolt.
+Once I had that figured out I got Hubs to predrill them and then put them together with a nut and bolt.
+Hubs

-I admit my front porch picture is rather Ba Humbug, what can I say its for Christmas in July, but it does show you now nice the faux vintage skiis turned out.
-I will have a much nicer complete Christmas porch display for you in December.
+I admit my front porch picture is rather Ba Humbug, what can I say its for Christmas in July, but it does show you how nice the decorative skiis turned out and their full size.

 Let’s check out my friend Sam’s Farmhouse Stamped Santa Bags.
 Christmas themed projects can feel out of place in July, but creating some simple gift bags to stash away for a few months is a great idea, especially when supplies can behard to find during the Christmas rush.